 First of all, you need to decide on which social media channel(s) you are going to focus.

-As I shared in a recent video about commonly made social media marketing mistakes, it’s easy to fall into the trap of thinking that you need to grow a presence on every single popular social media network.
+As I shared in a recent video about common social media marketing mistakes, it’s easy to fall into the trap of thinking that you need to grow a presence on every single social media network.
 But in reality, you’re probably going to achieve far better results by focusing on a smaller number of accounts because you will be able to create more consistent, better quality content.

 So start by picking one, maximum two channels based on: